elixir-lang/elixir/docs/2_dipping_the_toes.md

 Besides the functions provided by Elixir, all the root functions from Erlang are also available.
 The function `length`, `is_list`, `is_number` and many others we discussed above comes from Erlang.
 [The full documented list is available on the OTP documentation page](http://www.erlang.org/doc/man/erlang.html).

+All those functions and control flow expressions are essential for building Elixir programs.
+The next chapter will then discuss how to organize our code into modules, so it can be easily re-used between different components.

 [Chapter 1: Introduction](https://github.com/josevalim/elixir/blob/master/docs/1_introduction.md) | [Index](https://github.com/josevalim/elixir/blob/master/docs/0_index.md) | [Chapter 3: Modules](https://github.com/josevalim/elixir/blob/master/docs/3_modules.md)